TakaoKitano/carnation/README.md

 ### for rmagick, avconv

 <pre>
-sudo apt-get -y install imagemagick libmagickwand-dev libmagic-dev libav-tools
+sudo apt-get -y install imagemagick libmagickwand-dev libmagic-dev libav-tools libimage-exiftool-perl
 </pre>

 ### mysql (server will not be used, but for now it's needed)